ronnyml/snowplow-wiki/setup-guide/1-setup-a-collector/scala-stream-collector/Configure-the-Scala-Stream-Collector-v0.1.md

 + `collector.aws.access-key`
 + `collector.aws.secret-key`

-You can insert your actual credentials in these fields.
-Alternatively, if you set both fields to "env", your credentials will be taken from the environment variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.

 ### Stream configuration

 We also recommend changing the default stream options:

 + `collector.stream.name`
 + `collector.stream.size`

-If your stream's AWS region is not us-east-1, you should also change `collector.stream.region` correspondingly.

 ### HTTP settings